Loring Air Force Base: UFO sighting

-The next night at 1945 hrs, a craft similar to the one the night before approached the base.
+The next night at 19:45, a craft similar to the one the night before approached the base.
 In addition to being tracked on radar, it hovered around the area for 30 minutes, with characteristics of movement similar to a helicopter.
-Additionally, it hovered above the weapons storage area at the same altitude as the night before.
+It hovered above the weapons storage area at the same altitude as the night before.
 At this time, possibly another object (it is unclear if it was the same one as the over the weapons storage area, but it is possible) was spotted over the flightline.
 The cigar-shaped object was described as hovering in mid-air, jerking around, and turning on and off its lights once.
 During the blackout, it traveled from the flightline, to the northern end of the runway.
 According to one service member, the object was chased, and eventually discovered to be hovering five feet off the ground.
 During this time, it was determined that the object was four car lengths long.

 Once again, the object was tracked on radar, taking off towards New Brunswick.
 Teletype messages were again sent to higher commands, with no explanation being found.
 One teletype sent on November from Loring's Office of Special Investigations detachment to the National Military Command Center and OSI headquarters reported another, "unidentified helicopter sighted at low level over Loring AFB" over the past two nights (31 October – 1 November).
 It also referred to the intruder as an "unknown entity."
 Additionally, Captain Richard R. Fuhs an Operations Officer in the 42nd Security Police Squadron (SPS) stated, "... advised that there had been three verified sightings of an unidentified A/C [aircraft] flying at low level over and in the vicinity of LAFB" during this period.
 An initial sighting was made by a member of the 42nd, who was on duty at 23:14 hours Another member spotted the object near the East Gate, going from east to west.

-It has been learned that another member of the 2192nd Communications Squadron working at the Caswell Radar Station had been contacted by the base commander to look out towards the base and report what he sees.
+It has been learned that another member of the 2192nd Communications Squadron working at the Caswell Radar Station had been contacted by the base commander to look toward the base and report what he sees.
 That member responded, I see a helicopter with people rappelling out of it.
 To quote him, "I never saw a UFO, but I did see a helicopter".
 This incident was a base readiness security drill that has been passed off as a UFO sighting.